Delivering Higher Education’s Workforce and Community Access Mission

 Community and technical colleges serve essential missions.
 They create pathways to sustainable work for underserved audiences, respond to and fill emerging labor market gaps, and they do this work while maintaining a focus on accessible education for all who need it.
 And, when offering non-credit programming, they’re also competing against multiple actors.

 Standing out in this space requires a specific mentality and approach to managing the business of the college.
-This interview is drawn from a webinar recently hosted by Destiny Solutions, featuring a discussion with Kara Monroe and Mark Mronzinski.
+This interview is drawn from a webinar recently hosted by Modern Campus, featuring a discussion with Kara Monroe and Mark Mronzinski.
 They reflect on what it takes to serve learners in this challenging environment and share some insights into the technologies they use to deliver a high-quality experience.

 The EvoLLLution (Evo): How do we create more support and recognition for non-credit program types?